 1. Specify a filter name.
 The filter name should be descriptive enough to indicate the purpose of the filter.

 4. Submit the filter item.
-Multiple filter items can be added to each filter, so in our example, we could create another filter item for "Active is equal to True" to thus only shows active small projects.
+Multiple filter items can be added to each filter, so in our example, we could create another filter item for "Active is equal to True" to thus only shows active project office projects.
 Each filter item has to be submitted individually before the next filter item can be added.

 5. Specify the evaluation expression.
 The evaluation expression is used to combine all the filter items that have been set up.
 The combinations can result in only showing items that apply to all criteria (using the AND expression), or showing items that apply to any of the criteria (using the OR expression).
 See the section on the evaluation expression later in this article for detailed information.